 Dr. Simmons is an internal medicine physician at Massachusetts General Hospital.
 Her research interests include patient engagement in care and shared decision making.
 Dr. Simmons is on the staff at the John D. Stoeckle Center for Primary Care Innovation and the MGH Health Decision Sciences Center where she studies the use of decision aids to help patients and clinicians in the shared decision making process.
 Her clinical practice is with the Internal Medicine Associates at Massachusetts General Hospital.
 In addition to her clinical and research interests, Dr. Simmons is a medical student educator and directs the internal medicine clerkship for Harvard Medical School students at Massachusetts General Hospital.

-Ms. Hewitt is a research coordinator with the HDSC.
-She manages the Breast Cancer Initiative, contributes to implementation of decision aids across primary and speciality care, and assists with other decision quality projects.
-Sarah has a Bachelor of Arts in Public Health from Simmons College.
-She is working on completing a Masters in Public Policy with a concentration in healthcare.
+Ms. Hewitt is a Clinical Research Coordinator with the HDSC.
+She manages the Breast Cancer Initiative, contributes to implementation of decision aids across primary and specialty care, and assists with other decision quality projects.
+She Sarah has a Bachelor of Arts in Public Health and a Masters in Public Policy with a concentration in healthcare from Simmons College.

-Ms. Mangla is a research coordinator with the HDSC.
+Ms. Mangla is a Clinical Research Coordinator with the HDSC.
 She helps manage an orthopedics study sponsored by the Gordon and Betty Moore Foundation which seeks to assess the decision-making process for patients considering surgery for hip and knee osteoarthritis, spinal stenosis, or herniated disc.
 She also assists with other HDSC projects pertaining to decision quality and shared-decision making.
 Mahima has a Bachelor of Arts from New York University and a Masters in Public Health from the Boston University School of Public Health.

-Following 15 years of service as an administrative assistant at MGH, Ms. Floramo is delighted to have joined the Health Decision Sciences Center as part of a dual role in the General Medicine Division.
+Following 15 years of service as an administrative assistant at MGH, Ms. Floramo has joined the Health Decision Sciences Center as part of a dual role in the General Medicine Division.
 She plays an integral role in the distribution of decision aids.